 A graphic layout shall be prepared for each alternative listed below.
-Each alternative will be discussed at such a level of detail such that it is sufficient to permit a comparative assessment of each Impact Issue4 with each alternative and the Proposed Action.
+Each alternative will be discussed at such a level of detail sufficient to permit a comparative assessment of each Impact Issue3 with each alternative and the Proposed Action.
 Summarize the comparative analysis description and evaluation in tabular format.
 Alternatives to be addressed in the DEIS are: